embedded-community/app_modeler/README.md

 Its cutting-edge features make it an essential companion for developers and testers aiming to automate and streamline their workflows.

+🚧 Project Status: Under Development

+This project is heavily under development, and its features are subject to change.
+While progress is ongoing, current functionality has been primarily tested and works best on Android apps.
+Support for other platforms or use cases is limited and may not yet be fully implemented.

 ![main_view](doc/images/main_view.png)

 ## Key Features: